 - 10. Article 4 of the AC reflects the formulations in Articles 7 and 9 OECD MTC.
-The comments received do not indicate that the provision itself is unclear (on the implications of the new Article 7 see section 11 below) and the problems reported do not relate to issues arising from the provisions themselves, but rather to the interaction with other Articles, e.g. Article 5 OECD MTC (see e.g. case study 2 in doc.
+The comments received do not indicate that the provision itself is unclear (on the implications of the new Article 7 see section 12 below) and the problems reported do not relate to issues arising from the provisions themselves, but rather to the interaction with other Articles, e.g. Article 5 OECD MTC (see e.g. case study 2 in doc.
 JTPF/020/REV1/2012/EN).
 According to this contribution, an issue arising with respect to the attribution of profits would not be referred to the AC as long as it is unclear whether Article 4 (1) or Article 4 (2) of the AC applies.
-If a Double Taxation Convention (DTC) is available the issue could be referred to the MAP available under the respective DTC, but in case it does not contain an arbitration clause, the taxpayer might find himself in an adverse position compared to the AC. - 11.
-The problem would be avoided in cases where the applicable DTC would contain an arbitration clause, or if general arbitration, including for disputes on the application of Article 5, would be available within the EU1.
-In case a revision of the AC is envisaged, extending its scope to all issues of double taxation would also solve the problem. - 12.
-In the context of the CoC, the issue may be addressed by recommending to the taxpayer to prepare an application for MAP under the DTC for the issues not covered by the AC and in parallel an application for MAP under the AC for the issue covered by Article 4(1) or 4(2) AC to ensure that the deadline under Article 6(1) AC does not expire.
+If a Double Taxation Convention (DTC) is available the issue could be referred to the MAP available under the respective DTC, but in case it does not contain an arbitration clause, the enterprise might find itself in an adverse position compared to the AC. - 11.
+The problem would be avoided in cases where the applicable DTC would contain an arbitration clause, or if general arbitration, including for disputes on the application of Article 5, would be available within the EU.
+Alternatively, in case a revision of the AC is envisaged, extending its scope to all issues of double taxation would also solve the problem. - 12.
+In the absence of either one of the possibilities described in paragraph 11, the issue may be addressed by recommending to the enterprise to prepare an application for a MAP under the DTC for the issues not covered by the AC and in parallel an application for a MAP under the AC for the issue covered by Article 4(1) or 4(2) AC to ensure that the deadline under Article 6(1) AC does not expire.
 The 2-year period of Article 7(1) AC may then have to be extended accordingly.